iclr2020-fsai/FSAI/index.md

 ### Livestream
 Throughout the day we will be livestreaming invited talks, contributed talks, lightning poster presentations, and 2 live panel discussions.
 Please see the Schedule for details on what is being streamed when (timezone NB).

+### Q&A
 During the livestream, we encourage you to discuss the workshop content with other participants and to ask questions of our speakers.
+The Q&A tool is at [sli.do](https://app.sli.do/event/wmcmafgi)

 ### Panels
 Our invited speakers and panelists will discuss a mix of curated and audience questions.
 Please suggest topics of discussion on the [Sli.do](https://app.sli.do/event/wmcmafgi) to help us put together the best discussion possible